How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 That last line matters.
 Anxiety loves big questions.
 You answer with a small move.

-Neural Mechanism: Prefrontal Cortex Activation Data (What This Is Doing Under the Hood)
+Neural Mechanism: Prefrontal Cortex Activation (What This Is Doing Under the Hood)

 That shift recruits higher-order control networks involved in regulation and attention.
 It doesn't erase sensation.
 It changes how much authority sensation has.
 In practice, that often prevents escalation: the feeling stops being a command and becomes information.